Estimated reading time: 10 minutes

 - Any amount for persons under 21, other than medical cannabis registry.
 Petty Misdemeanor, if legal for 21 and up.

-See our marijuana weight thresholds page for details.
+See my marijuana weight thresholds page for details on marijuana possession quantities.

 - 21 or more “marijuana plants”